 The amount of bonded indebtedness that can be incurred by the school district is limited by Sections 37-59-5 and 37-59-7, Miss.
 Code Ann.
 (1972).
 Total outstanding bonded indebtedness during a year can be no greater than 15% of the assessed value of the taxable property within such district, according to the then last completed assessment for taxation, unless certain conditions, as set forth in Section 37-59-7, Miss.
 Code Ann.
 (1972) have been met.
-As of June 30, 2022, the amount of outstanding bonded indebtedness was equal to 1% of property assessments as of October 1, 2021.
+As of June 30, 2023, the amount of outstanding bonded indebtedness was equal to 9.0% of property assessments as of October 1, 2022.

-B. Shortfall notes payable
+B. Certificates of participation payable